Harbin: After World War II

 The Soviet Army took the city on 20 August 1945 and Harbin never came under the control of the Nationalist Government, whose troops stopped 60 km short of the city.
 The city's administration was transferred by the departing Soviet Army to the Chinese People's Liberation Army in April 1946.
 On 28 April 1946, the communist government of Harbin was established, making the 700,000-citizen city the first large city governed by the communists.
 During the short occupation of Harbin by the Soviet Army (August 1945 to April 1946), thousands of Russian émigrés who had been identified as members of the Russian Fascist Party and had fled from communism after the Russian October Revolution were forcibly deported to the Soviet Union.
 After 1952, the Soviet Union launched a second wave of repatriation.
 By 1964, the Russian population in Harbin had been reduced to 450.
 The rest of the European community (Russians, Germans, Poles, Greeks, etc.) emigrated from 1950 to 1954 to Australia, Brazil, Canada, Israel, and the U.S. or were repatriated to their home countries.
 By 1988, the original Russian community numbered just thirty, all of them elderly.
 Modern Russians living in Harbin mostly moved there in the 1990s and 2000s and bear no relation to the previous generations.

 Harbin was one of the key construction cities of China during the First Five-Year Plan period from 1951 to 1956.
 Thirteen of the 156 key construction projects were aid-constructed by the Soviet Union in Harbin.
 This project made Harbin an important industrial base of China.
 During the Great Leap Forward from 1958 to 1961, Harbin experienced a very tortuous development course as several Sino-Soviet contracts were cancelled by the Soviet Union.
-During the Cultural Revolution many foreign and Christian structures were uprooted.
+During the Cultural Revolution, many foreign and Christian architectures were demolished.
 On 23 August 1966, Red Guards stormed into St. Nicholas Cathedral and burned its icons on the streets while chanting xenophobic slogans before destroying the church.
 As the normal economic and social orders were seriously disrupted, Harbin's economy also suffered serious setbacks—the main reasons being the deteriorating Soviet ties and the escalation of the Vietnam War, which made China concerned of a possible nuclear attack.
 Mao Zedong ordered an evacuation of military and other key state enterprises from the northeastern frontier, with Harbin being the core zone of this region bordering the Soviet Union.
 During this Third Front Development era of China, several major factories of Harbin were relocated to southwestern provinces including Gansu, Sichuan, Hunan, and Guizhou, where they would be strategically secure in the event of a possible war.
 Some major universities of China were also moved out of Harbin, including Harbin Military Academy of Engineering (predecessor of Changsha's National University of Defense Technology) and Harbin Institute of Technology (moved to Chongqing in 1969 and relocated to Harbin in 1973).